Dithecous Anther: definition, meaning, diagram, Structure, Formation

 Also Read-

-A Transverse Cross-Section of Dithecous Anther
+Transverse Section of Dithecous Anther

-• The microspore has four pollen sacs, two in each theca, where microspore mother cells undergo meiosis to form microspores.
+• Microporangia: The microspore has four pollen sacs, two in each theca, where microspore mother cells undergo meiosis to form microspores.

 Formation of theca in Dithecous Anther